 As your ARRC, Portland Public Library provides backup reference service to all of our member libraries.
 Our reference librarians are pleased to locate resources on a particular topic for you and your patrons.
 Please be as specific as possible when making a subject request.

 If your library does not participate in the statewide delivery service, please send us a supply of 3×5 mailing labels with your library’s name and address in the “ship to” section, or a stamp imprinted with that information.
 We will notify you when we need more of your labels.

 If your library participates in the statewide delivery service, please use the labels provided on the Maine State Library’s web site.

-Because we have an unusual arrangement as an ARRC, many lending libraries are easily confused by our shipping instructions.
+As we have an unusual arrangement as an ARRC, many lending libraries are easily confused by our shipping instructions.
 For this reason, our member libraries frequently find that they have received materials intended for another library.
 This can be an expensive inconvenience, especially for libraries that are not on the delivery circuit.
 Your colleagues appreciate your willingness to forward the errant item to the correct destination, or to send it back to PPL for re-routing.
 Please call our office if the correct mailing address is not evident.

 Managing Your Transactions

-To manage your renewals, please log in to your PPL account online.
+To manage renewals, please log in to your PPL account online.
 Enter your library name and 14-digit bar code to access your account.

 Lost or Damaged Materials

-- The replacement must have the same ISBN as the lost/damaged item.
+- ISBN must match the lost/damaged item.

-- The replacement item must be brand new.
+- Replacement items must be brand new.